cirruslabs/cirrus-ci-docs/docs/blog/posts/2018-03-08-introducing-container-builder.md

 ## Docker Builder for Open Source

-Before, only container based builds were available for free to Open Source projects via [Community Cluster](https://cirrus-ci.org/guide/supported-computing-services/#community-cluster).
+Before, only container based builds were available for free to Open Source projects via [Cirrus Cloud Clusters](https://cirrus-ci.org/guide/supported-computing-services/#cirrus-cloud-clusters).
 We are thrilled to introduce `docker_builder` tasks that are executed in a VM with Docker preinstalled.
 Now, Open Source projects can easily build and publish Docker images by adding `docker_builder` tasks in their CI pipelines.
 Here is an example of how Docker Builder can be used to push an image to Docker Hub once there is a release tag created:

 ```yaml
 test_task: ...